 When I arrived in Hong Kong I was overwhelmed by the city, the large population and the pollution.

-Hong Kong is quite amazing, but I had caught the flu, and I was craving fresh air and the outdoors.
-So I went in search for some places to visit outside the city, here are some nice spots to visit.
+Hong Kong is quite amazing, but I caught the flu somewhere along the way, and I was craving fresh air and the outdoors.
+So, I went in search for some places outside the city.

 Lantau Island is the home of the Big Buddha, which has become a huge attraction in Hong Kong.
 It’s surrounded by wonderful walking trails, shops and restaurants.
 The walking trails are well signed and easy to follow.

 While I was here I stumbled upon a gorgeous tea house.
 I highly recommend trying their blooming tea.
 Flowering tea or blooming tea consists of a bundle of dried tea leaves wrapped around one or more dried flowers.
 When steeped, the bundle expands and unfurls, much like the process of a blooming flower.

 Getting there: Catch the Tung Chung MTR to Ngong Ping Village.
 At Ngong Ping Village follow the signs to the Ngong Ping 360 Cable Car.
 This will take you to the Big Buddha.

 Lamma Island is small, just off the main island.
 This little gem is a quiet island, with a few shops and restaurants.

 It was a nice escape from the hustle and bustle of the city, and a great way to experience a traditional Hong Kong village.
 Lamma Island also has some nice family trails if you enjoy hiking.

 Getting there: Take a ferry from Central Pier 4 to Sok Wu Wan.